 It is important to ensure that invoice payment terms are in good order.

-‘For a long time, Finland has been the exception in that companies almost always pay their invoices by the due date.
-In other parts of the world, compliance with payment terms isn’t so strong’, Niskanen says.
+“For a long time, Finland has been exceptional with companies almost always paying their invoices by the due date.
+In other parts of the world, compliance with payment terms isn’t so strong,” Niskanen says.

 5. Make invoicing easy

 Established in 2010, Zervant provides assistance to cash flow management by providing a software that allows entrepreneurs to easily record and invoice for their hours worked.
-Invoices can then be sent to customers as e-invoices, by post, by email, or simply downloaded as a PDF.
+Invoices can be sent as e-invoices, post, email, or simply downloaded as a PDF.

-‘By being able to monitor the different statuses of invoices (due, overdue, and paid) in one simple overview, it’s easy for an entrepreneur to proactively identify possible cash flow challenges and then take the necessary measures’, Hansson says.
+“Being able to monitor the statuses of due and paid invoices in one simple overview, it is easier to proactively identify cash flow challenges and take the necessary measures,” Hansson says.